totallymoney/Engineering-Principles/engineering principles.md

 ##### Practices

-* We work with our Legal team to follow GDPR principles
 * We don’t log or store customers personal data unnecessarily
 * We report any data issues we find to the #data-issues channel in slack

 ##### Anti-Patterns

-* Storing data without considering GDPR
+* Storing data without considering ICO and GDPR practices
 * Logging personally identifiying data

 #### Treating Customers Fairly